 “Westgate is facing lawsuits in several jurisdictions and a Consumer Financial Protection Bureau Investigation.
 Allegations include fraudulent and deceptive business practices ranging from high pressure sales tactics, failure to honor timely rescission requests, elder abuse, illegal debt collection practices and impermissible telephone solicitations.”
 The Capitol Forum June 27, 2016

-Attorney Douglass Wasser represents 30 Manhattan Club defendants.
+Attorney Douglas Wasser represents 30 Manhattan Club defendants.

 “To my knowledge there has been no dismissal of any Manhattan Club proceeding at this point.
 The NY Attorney General investigation is proceeding, and the motion to dismiss a currently pending class action suit has been adjourned to January 5, 2017 for now.
 Three prior class action suits at the Manhattan Club have been dismissed.
 But, at least for the time being, the current class action still survives,” Mr. Wasser reported November 15.
 2016